code11/engine/docs/docs/quick-start-tutorial/mature-architecture.md

 React applications.
 But Engine has a lot more to offer.
 Before we dive into more features of Engine, let's discuss our application's architecture a bit.

-Every UI is a representation of some business data.
-We call this critical business data the user want to work with, **the essential state**.
-Careful consideration is needed for what the shape our state is going to be, even for smaller applications like our todos app.
-After all, habits maketh man.

-We have kept our `todos` as an array in the state.
-It's usually a bad idea to use arrays for storing critical business data (aka domain objects).
-What works better is to store our domain objects in some sort of indexed data structure (e.g `Object`), so we can have instant access to any domain object using just its identifier.
-We'll see in this chapter, Engine has a unique way to very efficiently utilize such state.

-Domain objects represent our essential business data (e.g todos for a todos app).
-They often cross boundaries of different components of a software product, For example, going from database to a backend application, to a serialized form for network transfer (e.g JSON), to UIs.
-It is advisable to keep a consistent representation of our domain objects across different components of our system.
-Doing so builds intuition and confidence in the system.

-Usually we would have a unique `id` field in our database, which can uniquely identify a todo.
-We don't really have any identifier for our todos yet.
-We'll fake that, and add a fake `id` into every todo item our application creates.

 Let's start with modifying our initial state a bit.
 In `src/index.tsx`

 ```diff